‘A Practical Guide to Food Law in the United Kingdom – Third Edition’ by Ian Thomas

 Chapter Eight – Official Controls and Enforcement

-Chapter Eleven – Conclusions and the Future for Food Law in the UK
+Chapter Twelve – Overall Conclusions and the Future of UK Food Law